top of page

 After a short vacation, I came back to chaos.
 One of my projects had gone sideways.
 My director had taken it upon herself to email the client while I was out, without running anything by me and the message she sent was full of inaccuracies.
 The client wasn’t happy and escalated the issue.

-Her solution?
-Blame me.
+Her solution was to blame me.
 “You should’ve handled this earlier,” she said.
-I reminded her, I had been on leave, and that she never even consulted me.
+I reminded her, I had been on leave and that she never even consulted me.
 But it didn’t matter.
-She needed someone to pin it on, and I was back, so I was it.
+She needed someone to pin it on and I was back, so I was it.

 The Appraisal That Wasn’t a Discussion

-You know how performance reviews are supposed to be two-way discussions?
-But, no.
+You know how performance reviews are supposed to be two way discussions but not in my case.

-My one-on-one with my manager (who, to be fair, directly reported to the same director) was a one-way street.
+My 1:1 with my manager (who, to be fair, directly reported to the same director) was a one way street.
 I asked questions, raised concerns (because the feedback or comments were far from truth or was incomplete), and was met with, “Let me check with the Director”.
 Nothing came back.

-When I finally saw the final appraisal comments from my Manager, it read: “All concerns addressed during the one-on-one.”
+When I finally saw the final appraisal comments from my Manager, it read: “All concerns addressed during the 1:1”.
 I had to laugh with no other choice.

 Despite all this, I kept doing my job.
 My client even rated my work “Above Expectations.”
 That success directly benefited the director, since the project fell under her portfolio.